-This module introduces students to the recent developments in this subject area including, but not limited to, gender dysphoria and gender recognition, same sex marriage, divorce and developments in ancillary relief proceedings.
+This module introduces students to the study of how the law governs relationships between adults, distinguishing between those relationships identified as formal and those identified as informal.
+Students will also study recent developments in this subject area including, but not limited to, same sex marriage, divorce and developments in ancillary relief proceedings.

-This module introduces students to the study of Family law and its relationship to the development of the modern society.
-Students undertake a study of the law relating to adult relationships, beginning with an analysis of the establishment of valid unions, dissolution of valid unions, cohabitation and the debate for reform and domestic violence.
+This module introduces students to the study of Family Law and its relationship to the development of the modern society.
+Students undertake a study of the law relating to adult relationships, beginning with an analysis of the establishment of valid unions, dissolution of valid unions and ancillary relief, cohabitation and the debate for reform.

-- To introduce the student to the principles, policies and practices of Family law and of the family justice system; - Critically appraise the law relating to formal and informal adult relationships, considering how the legal landscape has developed in recent times. - Critically appraise contemporary adult law issues relating to same sex marriage, gender recognition, proposals for protection of cohabitants on relationship breakdown and developments in ancillary relief proceedings; - Critically appraise the protective measures in place for adults in cases of domestic violence. - Specific skills covered: research, critical analysis of opposing academic argument, critical analysis of case law, legislation and policy, practical application of law to the facts, written presentation skills including advanced essay structure and oral presentation.
+- To introduce the student to the principles, policies and practices of Family law and of the family justice system; - Critically appraise the law relating to formal and informal adult relationships, considering how the legal landscape has developed in recent times. - Critically appraise contemporary adult law issues relating to same sex marriage, gender, proposals for protection of cohabitants on relationship breakdown and developments in ancillary relief proceedings; - Specific skills covered: research, critical analysis of opposing academic argument, critical analysis of case law, legislation and policy, practical application of law to the facts, written presentation skills including advanced essay structure and oral presentation.